evairmarinho/C-Banking-System-Project/README.md

 # C-Banking-System-Project

-Banking system project developed in C language, with command line interface (CLI), using Code::Blocks IDE.
+Banking system project developed in college in C language, with command line interface (CLI), using Code::Blocks IDE.

 # Members